airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

 ### Temporal DB

-Temporal maintains multiple idle connexions.
+Temporal maintains multiple idle connections.
 By the default value is `20` and you may want to lower or increase this number.
-One issue we noticed is that temporal creates multiple pools and the number specified in the `SQL_MAX_IDLE_CONNS` environment variable of the `docker.compose.yaml` file might end up allowing 4-5 times more connexions than expected.
+One issue we noticed is that temporal creates multiple pools and the number specified in the `SQL_MAX_IDLE_CONNS` environment variable of the `docker.compose.yaml` file might end up allowing 4-5 times more connections than expected.

 If you want tho increase the amount of allowed idle connexion, you will also need to increase `SQL_MAX_CONNS` as well because `SQL_MAX_IDLE_CONNS` is capped by `SQL_MAX_CONNS`.